France reaches World Cup semifinals, beats Uruguay 2-0

 The France striker scored the second goal in his team’s 2-0 quarterfinal victory over Uruguay on Friday, sending a seemingly easy-to-save shot at a waiting Fernando Muslera.
 But the ball hit the keeper on the palms, bounced off and looped over his head and into the net.

 The victory gave France a spot in the World Cup semifinals.
-The 1998 champions will next face either Brazil or Belgium on Tuesday in St. Petersburg.
+The 1998 champions will next face Belgium on Tuesday in St. Petersburg.

 Griezmann didn’t celebrate what was his third goal of the tournament.